 The SDMS Board of Directors provides the overall leadership and direction for the Society's activities on behalf of its members.
-Board members serve two year terms and are required to attend Board meetings each year (typically held in the spring and fall).
-Each Board member serves as a liaison to internal committees or to external organizations.
+Board members serve two year terms and are required to attend Board meetings each year (typically held in the spring and fall) and complete assigned projects.
+Each Board member serves as a liaison to an internal committee or to an external organization.
 Service on the Board does require each Board member to review background information in preparation for meetings and actively participate in the Board's discussions.

-Note that you must be a current SDMS member in good standing to run for a Board position.
-In addition, the SDMS Bylaws require that candidates for the President-Elect position, must have previously served on the Board of Directors to be considered by the Nominating Committee.
+Note: You must be a current SDMS individual member in good standing to run for a Board position.
+In addition, the SDMS Bylaws require that candidates for the President position must have previously served on the Board of Directors to be considered by the Nominating Committee.

 A committee consists of volunteers who have agreed to contribute time to the committees' objectives.
 Committees are developed based on the needs of the Society and profession.
 However, the SDMS Bylaws mandate that the Society maintain the following committees: